chenxiaolong/avbroot/README.md

 ## Updates

-Updates to Android, Magisk, and KernelSU are all done the same way by patching (or repatching) the OTA.
+Updates to Android, Magisk, and KernelSU are all done the same way: by patching (or repatching) the OTA.

 1. If Magisk or KernelSU is being updated, first install their new `.apk`.
 If you happen to open the app, make sure it **does not** flash the boot image.
 Cancel the boot image update prompts if needed.